paycoreio/docs/docs/products/provider-hub/basic-concepts.md

 ### What are payment and payout services?

-Данный термин специально введен для идентификации методов в связке с валютой. Часто, платежные провадеры оперируют именно комбинацией метода и валюты. Это позволяет точно оперировать одним термином для маршрутизации на стороне провайдера, взаимодействуя по единому коду, вместо двух.
-Сервисы включают в себя свойства и параметры, необходимые для инициализации платежа или выплаты.
-Это как контракт на протокол взаимодействия с шлюзом.
-Шлюз может всегда ожидать пераметры перечисленные в свойствах сервиса.

 This term is specifically introduced to identify methods in conjunction with currency.
 Often, payment providers use exactly the combination of method and currency.
 This allows you to accurately operate with one term for routing on the provider side, interacting with a single code, instead of two.
 Services include the properties and parameters required to initiate a payment or payout.
 This is like a contract for the gateway protocol.
 The gateway can always expect the parameters listed in the service properties.

+**Example:**

-**Example:** If you need to make a payout on a _PayPal account_ by _email_, then obviously, for this you need to send some details.
-For service, they look like this:
+If you need to make a payout, then obviously, for this you need to send some details based on service fields.
+For payout service to PayPal account by email, they look like this:

     {
         "code": "paypal_email_usd",